spmeesseman/vscode-extjs/README.md

     VSCodeExtJs.view.common.Users
     VSCodeExtJs.view.common.Admins

 Then the default namespace / project name, in most cases, would be "VSCodeExtJS".
-This field corresponds to the `name` property of an **app.json** file.
+This field corresponds to the `name` property of an [app.json](#the-appjson-extjs-project-file) file.

 #### Required Configuration Property - `classpath`

 The `classpath` is a string, or an array of strings, of where the ExtJS JavaScript files can be located.
-This field corresponds to the `classpath` property of an **app.json** file.
+This field corresponds to the `classpath` property of an [app.json](#the-appjson-extjs-project-file) file.

-Note that classpaths defined in toolkit blocks in **app.json** will be merged into the main object classpath for indexing.
+Note that classpaths defined in `toolkit` object properties in [app.json](#the-appjson-extjs-project-file) will be merged into the main object classpath for indexing.

 That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.